 The gals ordered a few sides including the house chips with whole garlic and rosemary sea salt.
 Friends, forget the diet and enjoy the carb overload – these are worth it!

-When the Bombe Alaska arrives (as it had to many other tables – proving its popularity) we have a “wow” moment.
-My photos do not do this dessert justice.
+When the Bombe Alaska arrives we have a “wow” moment.
+My photos do not do this remarkable dessert much justice.

-Covered in toasted spikes of Italian meringue – its insides are chocolate and halzlenut ice cream, sitting on a thin layer of chocolate sponge.
-The menu suggests to share it between two, but we ask our waiter to slice it to share among four.
+Covered in toasted spikes of Italian meringue – the insides are chocolate and hazelnut ice cream, sitting on a thin layer of chocolate sponge.
+The menu suggests sharing it between two, but we ask our waiter to slice it to share among four.
 For us, these were the perfect sized portions as this is a rich dessert (a decadent chocolate sauce is added after slicing!)

-On Sunday as I was making a few last minute purchases in the Haigh’s Chocolate shop, located (conveniently) next door to our Hotel, the Shop Assistant asked if I was from Melbourne.
-When I said no, he happily shared with me that Autumn is the best time of year in Melbourne.
+On Sunday as I was making a few last-minute purchases in the Haigh’s Chocolate shop, located (conveniently) next door to our Hotel, the Shop Assistant asked if I was from Melbourne.
+When I said no, he informed me that Autumn is the best time of year in Melbourne.
 I tend to agree.